novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-113.md

 “Is there no ambition you want to achieve before that?”

-Being a dutiful son, a good husband, and a respected father is extremely difficult, but the conglomerate head in front of him seemed to take it lightly.
+Being a dutiful son, a good husband, and a respected father at once is extremely difficult, but the conglomerate head in front of him seemed to take it lightly.

 Inevitably, Lee Hyun-woo gave the answer he wanted to hear.